Danvers Opening: History and nomenclature

-Bernard Parham of Indianapolis was one of the few master level players to advocate this line.
+Bernard Parham of Indianapolis was one of the few master-level players to advocate this line.
 Parham was known for his eccentric theories on the game of chess, which he had developed into what he had called the "Matrix System".
-Parham's Matrix System advocated early development of the queen in several positions, as in his favored line as White against the Sicilian Defence, 1.e4 c5 2.Qh5?!
-Parham argued that just as Richard Réti and Aron Nimzowitsch pioneered the hypermodern style of chess, his own ideas which are considered strange today may well be considered viable in the future.
+Parham's Matrix System advocated early of the queen in several positions, as in his favored line as White against the Sicilian Defense, 1.e4 c5 2.Qh5 Parham argued that just as Richard Réti and Aron Nimzowitsch pioneered the hypermodern style of chess, his own ideas which are considered strange today may well be considered viable in the future.
 Several internet-based sources refer to 1.e4 e5 2.Qh5 as the Parham Attack or Parham Opening.

-The most notable use of 1.e4 e5 2.Qh5 by a grandmaster occurred in 2005, when U.S. Champion Hikaru Nakamura played it in two tournament games.
+The most notable use of 1.e4 e5 2.Qh5 by a grandmaster (GM) occurred in 2005, when U.S. Champion Hikaru Nakamura played it in two tournament games.
 The better known of these was against Indian GM Krishnan Sasikiran at the May 2005 Sigeman Tournament in Copenhagen/Malmö, Denmark.
 Nakamura got a reasonable position out of the opening but lost the game due to a mistake made in the middlegame.
 He later wrote on the Internet, "I do believe that 2.Qh5 is a playable move, in fact I had a very good position in the game, and was close to winning if I had in fact played 23.e5."
 The previous month, Nakamura had played 2.Qh5 against GM Nikola Mitkov at the April 2005 HB Global Chess Challenge in Minneapolis.
 The game ended in a draw after 55 moves.

 More often the opening is adopted by chess novices, as when actor Woody Harrelson played it against Garry Kasparov in a 1999 exhibition game in Prague.
 Harrelson achieved a draw after being assisted by several grandmasters who were in Prague attending the match between Alexei Shirov and Judit Polgár.
 The next year Kasparov again faced the opening as Black when tennis star Boris Becker played it against him in an exhibition game in New York.
 This time Kasparov won in 17 moves.